jamestharpe/gatsby-jsalpharetta/README.md

 * `src/components` _conventionally_ keeps our React components.
 * `src/pages` keeps the pre-defined pages of our app.
 Gatsby auto-generates a page per `js` file.
 Additional pages can be created using data and tempaltes.
 * `src/layouts` _conventionally_ keeps our layout React components.
 [Layouts](https://www.gatsbyjs.org/tutorial/part-three/) are just React components that wrap other React components with common elements (e.g. header, footer, etc).
-Some folks keep their layouts in the `src/components` folder.
+Most folks keep their layouts in the `src/components` folder (as recommended), but this is necessary for [`gatsby-plugin-layout`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-layout) support.
 * `src/slides` _project specific_ content to define our slides - this becomes queryable data thanks to the `gatsby-source-filesystem` and `gatsby-transformer-remark` plug-ins.
 * `src/templates`